mitcho/shibboleth/readme.txt

 === Shibboleth ===
-Contributors: willnorris
+Contributors: willnorris, mitchoyoshitaka
 Tags: shibboleth, authentication, login, saml
 Requires at least: 2.8
-Tested up to: 2.8.4
+Tested up to: 3.0.1
 Stable tag: 1.3

 Allows WordPress to externalize user authentication and account creation to a